bnulens/js-DOM-group-explanation/README.md

   * ## by ID
     Most straightforward way of selecting elements inside the DOM.
-    Using the HTML 'ID' tag.
+    Using the HTML 'ID'.

     >`var x = document.getElementById("element");`

     Returns an **object**, if not found it returns `null`.

     ID's have to be ***unique*** however, because of the multiple features the 'ID'
-    tag has within the document:
+    has within the document:
     -  As a style sheet selector.
     -  As a target anchor for hypertext links.
     -  As a means to reference a particular element from a script.